-The RTP and RTCP IP address and port in the generic parameters shall mirror the values in the media channel and media control channel parameters contained in the same ITU-T H.245 OLC.
+The RTP and RTCP IP address and port and optional MultiplexID in the generic parameters shall mirror the values in the media channel and media control channel parameters contained in the same [ITU-T H.245] OLC.
+The optional MultiplexID shall be the same value as supplied in multiplexID field of the [ITU-T H460.19] Traversal Parameters of the same OLC.
 The CUI shall be used solely to verify the source of received probe packets.

 A.2 Procedure to probe direct connectivity

-Once media connectivity has been established via an ITU-T H.460.19 server, each endpoint shall send at least five RTCP probe packets (see Table A.3 for format) containing a SHA-1 hash of the ITU-T H.225.0 call identifier with the CUI supplied by the responding endpoint to the alternate RTCP address and port received by the responding endpoint with RTCP subtype 0 (Request).
+Once media connectivity has been established via an ITU-T H.460.19 server, each endpoint shall send at least five RTCP probe packets (see Table A.3 for format) containing a SHA-1 hash of the [ITU-T H.225.0] call identifier with the CUI supplied by the responding endpoint to the alternate RTCP address and port received by the responding endpoint with RTCP subtype 0 (Request).
 This shall indicate that this is a connectivity request.
 If an endpoint receives an RTCP probe packet with subtype 0 (Request) with a matching SHA-1 hash computed by SHA-1(Call Identifier || CUI), it shall indicate that direct connectivity for this call was achieved in at least one direction.
 The local endpoint shall stop sending request RTCP packets and replace the alternate IP address and port with the detected IP address and port of the received request RTCP packet.
 It shall return an RTCP packet with subtype 1 (Reply) to the detected IP and port.
 This will notify the remote endpoint of bidirectional connectivity success.
 Upon receipt of the reply RTCP probe packet, the endpoint originating the successful RTCP probe packet shall also stop sending any further RTCP probe packets.

 Once direct connectivity has been verified either by sending or receiving the reply RTCP probe packet, the endpoint shall transmit a genericIndication message to the responding endpoint containing the same OID shown in Table A.1.
 If both endpoints transmit and receive a genericIndication message containing the OID from Table A.1, then each endpoint can assume that bidirectional connectivity has been verified.
-At this point, each endpoint shall stop sending media and control to the supplied ITU-T H.245 OLC/OLCAck address and begin to stream media and control to the verified alternate or detected RTP/RTCP address and port.
+At this point, each endpoint shall stop sending media and control to the supplied [ITU-T H.245] OLC/OLCAck address and begin to stream media and control to the verified alternate or detected RTP/RTCP address and port.
+Where a [ITU-T H.460.19] MultiplexID has been supplied, the media and control stream shall be in the format specified in [ITU-T H.460.19] clause.
+7.3.2.
 The RTP channel shall be established in the same order, even if the channel is unidirectional, as the successful RTCP probe packet, that is, the successful RTCP probe packet receiver shall wait for the first RTP packet from the RTCP probe packet sender to enable it to assign the detected IP address and port to send media.

+The receipt of the genericIndication message from both endpoints shall also indicate to the ITU-T H.460.19 server that media and control will be transmitted directly.

+Where a [ITU-T H.460.19] MultiplexID has been supplied, all direct media and control stream shall be in the format specified in [ITU-T H.460.19] clause.
+7.3.2.

-The receipt of the genericIndication message from both endpoints shall also indicate to the ITU-T H.460.19 server that media and control will be transmitted directly.Note that during this brief transition period, RTP or RTCP packets may be received at the ITU-T H.460.19 server or on either the original or alternate/detected port pairs.
+Note that during this brief transition period, RTP or RTCP packets may be received at the ITU-T H.460.19 server or on either the original or alternate/detected port pairs.

 A.3 Probe packet format